matyjam/pi_temp/README.md

 # pi_temp
-Show Raspberry Pi CPU, GPU temperature and from LiFePo4 voltage and current
+Show Raspberry Pi CPU, GPU temperature and from LiFePo4 voltage and current.